hikaya-io/.github/profile/README.md

 ## Looking to contribute?

-We're currently working and maintaining the following projects:
+We're currently working on and maintaining the following projects:

 - Dots (A data management and visualization tool.
 The app is managed as a monorepo with a Python/DRF backend and Vue frontend.)
 - [Hakawati](https:/github.com/hikaya-io/hakawati) (Vue based UI component library)